amsalmeron/git_and_gh_practice/motivations.md

-I wish to create something that people will appreciate because of the impact it has on their live.
-This is my motivation, impact peoples lives for the better.
+My motivation is to create something that can impact peoples lives for the better.
+This is my extrinsic motivation.
+Intrinsic motivation would be to chase greater freedoms.